dervish77/RetroComp/README.md

   * Audio module **shall** support a 1 volt peak to peak output signal.
   * Audio module **shall** support at least one "voice" of audio output.
   * Audio module *should* support more than one "voice" of audio output if possible.
+  * Audio module *should* support a direct speaker connection (i.e. powered audio output) for an 8 ohm speaker.

 * RetroComp Storage module *should* support a Storage module that provides program and data storage and retrieval.
   * Storage module **shall** support an EEPROM method of data storage.
   * Storage module *should* support an SD Card method of data storage.
+  * Storage module *should* support a method for connecting an external storage device such as USB, IDE, or similar media.

 * RetroComp Serial I/O module *should* support a Serial I/O module that provides serial input and output.
   * Serial I/O module **shall** support one serial interface connector as a 4 pin header.